amwebexpert/etoolbox/README.md

 ## Windows, Linux and MacOS versions

+Since 95% of the features do not require desktop capabilities, Electron is actually not really required.
+However having a desktop application gives nice things like global OS shortcuts and a dedicated OS window.

+Again feel free to try ot the online [demo](https://amwebexpert.github.io/etoolbox/) before trying to package the Electron app for your platform :-)

-Look under the `releases/` folder for the Windows version.
+Also look under the `releases/` folder for the pre-packaged Windows version.
 For other platforms just get the source code and run the following command, which will package the installers for all the platforms:

+    npm install -g yarn
     npm run electron:build:all

 This creates the following installers: